ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 Get a remote sales job and leave your boss behind in 8-10 weeks remote income in sales

 ### Subheadline
 You're stuck in a job that drains you, hurts your body, and costs you your family.
-I show you how to land a remote sales role, build income that scales, and never answer to a boss again.
+I show you how to land a remote sales role and build commission income that lets you actually live the life you want.

 ### CTA
 Apply for the program